 Bananas

-If you enjoy them, bananas can be enjoyed as part of a well-rounded diet that includes protein, fat, vegetables, and other colorful food choices throughout pregnancy!
+If you enjoy them, bananas can be part of a well-rounded diet that includes protein, fat, vegetables, and other colorful food choices throughout pregnancy!
 Bananas are delicious and nutritious and contain nutrients that help promote fetal growth and development.
-They also may help to fight leg cramps that often pop up in the 2nd and 3rd trimesters!
+They also may help fight leg cramps that often pop up in the second and third trimesters!

 Pistachios

-Pistachios are a fantastic snack idea during pregnancy and they contain plenty of nutrients important for early fetal development.
-They are also a great source of vitamin B6.
+Pistachios are a fantastic snack idea during pregnancy.
+They contain plenty of nutrients important for early fetal development, including vitamin B6.
 As discussed above, this nutrient may help reduce morning sickness symptoms.
-Eating pistachios during pregnancy may also even help to reduce the risk of developing gestational diabetes.
+Eating pistachios during pregnancy may also help reduce the risk of developing gestational diabetes.

 Pomegranate